Ultramaraton Caballo Blanco

 The Ultra Maratón Caballo Blanco (also known as the Copper Canyon Ultramarathon, CCUM, or Ultra Caballo Blanco) is a 50-mile ultramarathon held annually in the town of Urique, in the northern Mexican state of Chihuahua.

-Recognized internationally as the Copper Canyon Ultramarathon through author Christopher Mcdougall's book Born to Run, in honor and memory of Micah True "El Caballo Blanco" after his passing in 2012, the race was returned to the name by which it was always known in the Canyons, "Ultra Marathon Caballo Blanco.".
+The event was recognized internationally as the Copper Canyon Ultramarathon through author Christopher McDougall's book Born to Run.
+In 2012, in honor and memory of Micah True "El Caballo Blanco", the race was returned to the name by which it was always known in the Canyons, "Ultra Marathon Caballo Blanco."